treytomes/minicraft-ts/typescript.md

 The dotenv is loaded in the app.ts file, then the configuration is spit out to the console.

 I'm using the `electron-reloader` package to handle hot-reloading.

+The frontend conversion mandated the creation of window.d.ts in the client to resolve type errors.